-In this interactive, hands-on workshop, we will review examples and explore key elements in the design of compelling 360° video experiences to gain a deeper understanding of immersive storytelling.
-We will learn and experiment with 360° video cameras, editing tools, and brainstorm project ideas.
+In this interactive workshop, we will review examples of journalism, documentary, and advocacy projects and explore key elements in the design of compelling 360° video experiences to gain a deeper understanding of immersive storytelling.
 We will discuss and Identify strategies and project-based use cases for the implementation of 360° video in the learning environment and on campus.

 Virtual Reality, Digital Literacy, and Ethics

 What is the future of digital literacy in a world where the virtual and physical will be equally real?
 How should literacy be defined when actual human experience is no longer the touchstone for reality?
 As VR and AR begin to transform the learning environment, we will face profound questions on digital literacy and ethical issues.
 This session will explore how the growing use of VR will require new forms of digital literacy.
 We will discuss the expanding importance of privacy, ethics, and cultural sensitivity questions posed by VR and AR.
 This session will begin with a short presentation leaving ample time for discussion.